 Wind Point and North Bay

 Located just north of Racine, these two lakeshore communities boast some of the finest homes, boutiques and shops in Racine County.
 One of the county’s earliest settlements, Wind Point sits on a small peninsula that juts into Lake Michigan.
 The Wind Point Lighthouse, built in 1880, is considered to be the oldest and tallest lighthouse still operating on the Great Lakes.
 The area has long been a preferred residential area for many of Racine’s civic leaders.
 Located here is Wingspread.
 Built by Frank Lloyd Wright for Herbert and Jane Johnson in 1938, it is considered the last of Wright’s Prairie homes and is now a conference center.

 Eastern Racine County

-Located southwest of Racine along Highway 11 (Durand Avenue), these communities boast relaxed living and easy access to the urban comforts of Racine, Milwaukee and northern Illinois.
+Located southwest of Racine along Highway 11 (Durand Avenue), the communities of Mt.
+Pleasant, Sturtevant and Elmwood Park boast relaxed living and easy access to the urban comforts of Racine, Milwaukee and northern Illinois.
 Mt.
 Pleasant is the largest of the three communities, covering much of the land between I-94 and Racine.
 Mt.
 Pleasant is the second-most populous community in the county and continues to develop rapidly because of its proximity to both Racine and Milwaukee.

 Caledonia and Raymond